Outsourcing: How to Get the Best Value

 Here’s what you need to know:

 - Cheaper is not better: In outsourcing, there is a difference between cost vs price.
 Real cost is tied to the productivity or value you get for your money.
-Cheap, Fast, Good…that is what Gartner recommends these days (they actually put up that slide at a recent conference).
+Cheap, Fast, Good…that is what Gartner recommends these days (they actually put up that slide at a conference).
 However, the more intangible components like “quality” are key (more on that shortly).
 It’s also important to consider what additional skill sets a development partner brings – technical know-how, cybersecurity practices, design, etc.

 – - Location, location, location: Optimizing between location and talent can be tricky.
 Unless you are spending more than $5 million per year, your dilemma is often: [Top tier location + Lower tier developers] versus [Lower tier location + Top tier developers].